Tinkrew/blockscaper/README.md

 1. You can run `!items` in game to get all the Blockscaper items

+2. All commands in Blockscaper start with just one exclamation mark `!forexample`

-2. If you are familiar with Java World Edit the commands should be similar otherwise you can learn more about them below
+3. If you are familiar with Java World Edit the commands should be similar otherwise you can learn more about them below

 # Documentation

-# debug
+# !debug
 No help information specified.

 `debug blocks`

-# docs-gen
+# !docs-gen
 No help information specified.

 `docs-gen`

-# items
+# !items
 Get all the Blockscaper Items!

 `items`

-# undo
+# !undo
 Undoes your past actions.

 `undo`
 `undo <count: Number>`

-# pos1
+# !pos1
 Aliases: `p1`

 Sets the corresponding corner of your selection box.